commandus/lorawan-network-server/README.md

 Error insert record into SQL table 1 database mysql: Data truncated for column 'recvtime' at row 1
 ```

-Change table's field type in the dstabase like this:
+Change table's field type in the database like this:

 ```
 ALTER TABLE iridium_packet drop column recvtime;